 Every action by the General Assembly is affected by constitutional provisions, and by legislative rules and practices based on centuries of parliamentary and political tradition.
-The following is a short description of how the General Assembly works.
-Chapters 3, 5, and 6 of this publication give more specifics.
+This chapter provides a short description of how the General Assembly works.
+Chapters 3, 5, and 6 give more specifics.